Djangofs/refactoring-play-invoices/exercises/5_split_calculation_format/instructions.md

 9. Move the two calculations of the totals.
 10. Optional: refactor `totalAmount` and `totalVolumeCredits` using Replace Loop with Pipeline.
 11. Move all the first phase (calculation) code to it's own function `createStatementData` and its own file.
+12. Bonus: Write tests for the createStatementData function

 ## Hints